dcsoft-yyf/JIEJIE.NET/README.md

 ```
 The resouce data aleady has been encrypted, and hard to crack.

-## 4 ,Hidden allocation call stack.
+## 5 ,Hidden allocation call stack.
-Hackers can search key information by using memory profiler tools , etc. Scitech .NET memory Profiler.but DC.NET Protector can change this stack,puzzle hackers.
+Hackers can search key information by using memory profiler tools , etc. Scitech .NET memory Profiler.but JieJie.NET can change this stack,puzzle hackers.
 <br/>For example, I use the follow code to display software license info.
 ```C#
 private void btnAbout_Click(object sender, EventArgs e)